nytud/emtsv/doc/troubleshooting.md

 jnius.JavaException: Class not found b'is2/parser/Parser'
 ```

-- Errors like below is because the input containts too long sentences which maybe not real sentences but garbage data.
+- Errors like the one below appear if the input contains too long sentences which mostly are not real sentences but garbage data.
-Please check the input and report any bugs, when it occurs on normal data with good RAM conditions.
+Please check the input and report any bugs in case the problem occurs on normal data with good RAM conditions.

 ```Python
 Traceback (most recent call last):